padok-team/terraform-aws-bastion-ssm/README.md

 ## User Stories for this module

 - AAOps I can deploy a SSM Bastion that allows me to access my private endpoints (EKS, RDS, etc)
-- AAOps I can deploy a SSM Bastion that allows me to access my private endpoints (EKS, RDS, etc) with a custom SSH key for the `ssm-user` user

 ## Usage